Fagner (footballer, born 1989): Club career

 In 2007, he moved to PSV.

 In 2009, he went to Vasco da Gama.
 In Vasco he was the champion of Série B in 2009.
 In 2011, he won the Copa do Brasil.

 On 24 July 2012, he joined VfL Wolfsburg on a four-year contract.
 After one season in the Bundesliga he returned to former club Vasco da Gama on loan until the end of 2013.

-in 2014, after 7 years, Fagner returned to Corinthians on loan from Wolfsburg.
+in 2014, after seven years, Fagner returned to Corinthians on loan from Wolfsburg.
 At the beginning of 2015, Corinthians acquired half of his economical rights and signed him exclusively.

 International career

 Fagner was a member of the Brazilian under-20 team on 2007 South American U-20 Championship, which Brazil went on to win.

 Fagner was named in Brazil's provisional squad for Copa América Centenario but was cut from the final squad.

-On 22 August 2016, Fagner was called up by new Brazilian team coach Tite to 2018 World Cup qualification games against Ecuador and Colombia.
+On 22 August 2016, Fagner was called up by new Brazil national team coach Tite to 2018 World Cup qualification games against Ecuador and Colombia.
 According to Fagner, this is a "unique moment" in his career.

 On 14 May 2018, Fagner was included by Tite in the 23-man Brazil squad for the 2018 FIFA World Cup in Russia.
-Initially a back-up to Dani Alves, and then to Danilo who replaced the injured Alves, Fagner made his debut in the competition in the second group stage game, against Costa Rica, which Brazil won 2-0, starting the game due to Danilo's injury.
+Initially a back-up to Dani Alves, and then to Danilo who replaced the injured Alves, Fagner made his debut in the competition in the second group stage game, against Costa Rica, which Brazil won 2–0, starting the game due to Danilo's injury.
 He then proceeded to play the next three games, as Danilo's injuries persisted, with Brazil eventually falling to Belgium in the quarter-finals.

 In May 2019, he was called for the Copa América, which Brazil was due to host.
 With Dani Alves playing the entire tournament as captain and starting right-back, Fagner was the only outfield player from the squad to not enter a match during the competition, and the third overall alongside reserve keepers Ederson and Cássio, as Brazil eventually conquered their 9th continental title.